githubsvn/tyhv/README.md

-Deployment for ITCE RSS with Symfony2
+Deployment for TYHV with Symfony2

 1) Get Composer with command :
 -----------------------------